Shivangid2904/Shivangid2904/README.md

 #### 🌸 [SafeHer AI](https://github.com/Shivangid2904/safeher-ai)
 > *"What if a map could understand when a route feels unsafe — rather than just calculating the shortest distance?"*

-A safety-aware navigation prototype that explores routing based on personal safety rather than pure travel time.
-The system pulls road networks from OpenStreetMap into PostGIS and builds a directed graph with NetworkX.
-It calculates a segment-level SafeHer Risk Index (0–100) using lighting, road types, and proximity to safe havens (like hospitals and police stations), then runs a modified Dijkstra algorithm to find lower-risk paths.
+A safety-aware navigation prototype exploring routing based on personal safety rather than pure travel time.
+The system imports road networks from OpenStreetMap into PostgreSQL/PostGIS, builds a spatial graph with NetworkX, and computes a segment-level SafeHer Risk Index (0–100).
+A modified Dijkstra algorithm then balances travel efficiency with safety to recommend lower-risk paths.

 `Python` · `PostGIS` · `NetworkX` · `OSMnx` · `Dijkstra Algorithm` · `Flask API` · `Streamlit`